Preactive Security Exchange Rules of Engagement

 Q: Will PSE members whose products may initially not perform as they would have liked upon the initial integration have an opportunity for improved efficacy measurement via the PSE?

 A: Ongoing path to improvement: We recognize that many products have robust features and capabilities that may require nuances to how a test is performed/enumerated.
 As an open system testing platform, AttackIQ routinely works with vendors and customers to best understand the various aspects of their prevention and detection logic.
-AttackIQ is committed to the quality of testing on our open system testing platform.
+AttackIQ is committed to continuously enhancing the quality of testing on our open system testing platform.

 Q: When a customer uses AttackIQ and identifies a problem with a PSE member’s control, how can the member help to resolve that problem?